Saikuron/technos-web-2020/README.md

 * Project structure
   *place your comments*
 * Code quality
-  *place your comments*
+  *We really wanted to have a code as easy-to-read and to-understand as possible.
+We focused on the indentation, the naming convention and the clarity of ou code*
 * Design, UX
   *We decided to keep a simple yet elegant design, based on a primary blue color and a secondary red color.
-We used a lot of icons in order to keep a friendly application*
+We used a lot of [Material UI](https://material-ui.com/getting-started/installation/) Components in order to keep a friendly, elegant and functionnal application*
 * Git and DevOps
-  *place your comments*
+  *We used Git a lot, made several branches in order to work as efficiently as possible on the project.
+We had no troubles using git and it was very helpful to both of us for working togheter properly*

 Application development

 * Welcome screens
   *You will find on the welcome page a friendly message that will explain to you what you can do in the app.
 You will see that you can add a channel, go to your settings page, or directly go for your favorite channel*
+  *Special mention for [Adaltas](https://www.adaltas.com) for their welcome page background image* *You will also see on the left side a [Drawer](https://material-ui.com/components/drawers/) which you will use to navigate through the app.*
 * New channel creation
   *place your comments*
 * Channel membership and access